fergusq/gurps-hahmotin/README.md

 This will ask you to choose several alternatives and then saves the resulting character sheet to `sheet.html` file.

+It is also possible to generate a random character:

+	lein run sheet.html --random

 ## License

 ### Gurps-Hahmotin